 A bank's earnings performance affects its safety and soundness.
 Earnings can be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, potentially making the bank more resilient in tough times.
 Losses, on the other hand, lessen a bank's ability to do those things.

 Foothills Bank & Trust beat the national average on Bankrate's earnings test, achieving a score of 16 out of a possible 30.

-One key way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
-The most recent annualized quarterly return on equity for Foothills Bank & Trust was 7.86 percent, below the national average of 9.28 percent.
+One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
+Foothills Bank & Trust's most recent annualized quarterly return on equity was 7.34 percent, below the national average of 8.10 percent.

 The bank reported net income of $1.5 million on total equity of $20.7 million for the twelve months ended December 31, 2017.
 The bank had an annualized return on average assets, or ROA, of 0.72 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.